Emclaire Financial (EMCF) and Its Rivals Critical Review

 |2.37

-As a group, “National commercial banks” companies have a potential upside of 8.98%.
-Given Emclaire Financial’s rivals higher possible upside, analysts plainly believe Emclaire Financial has less favorable growth aspects than its rivals.
+As a group, “National commercial banks” companies have a potential upside of 15.31%.
+Given Emclaire Financial’s peers higher probable upside, analysts plainly believe Emclaire Financial has less favorable growth aspects than its peers.

-This table compares Emclaire Financial and its rivals revenue, earnings per share and valuation.
+This table compares Emclaire Financial and its peers’ net margins, return on equity and return on assets.

 |Emclaire Financial